 The principal curvature directions (PCDs) indicate the direction of minimum and maximum curvature on a surface.
 Interrante [7] describes how line integral convolution along the principal curvature directions can generate brush-like textures that create perceptually intuitive visualizations since the resulting textures "follow the shape" of the object being rendered.
 Similarly we use principal curvature directions to create particles that "follow the shape" of a surface.
-Particle velocities are adjusted so the particles flow in a direction that favors one of the principal curvature directions chosen by the user.
+Particle velocities are adjusted so the particles flow in a direction that favors the primary principal curvature direction.
 This can be expressed as:

-$$\vec{v}{n+1} = \vec{v}n + s\vec{d}{pq}$$
+$$\vec{v}{n+1} = (\vec{v}n(1 - sc_m)) + (\vec{v}c(sc_m))$$

-where s is a scale factor for the principal curvature direction \vec{d}{pc} .
-Note that a curvature direction at a point is the same forward as backwards.
-When PCD is added to the velocity, its orientation is adjusted so that it is most consistent with the current velocity of the particle.
+where s is a scale factor for the principal curvature direction specified interactively by scientist, \vec{v}c is the principal curvature direction vector, and c_m is the magnitude of the principal curvature direction vector.
+Note that a curvature direction at any point is the same forward as backwards.
+When PCD is incorporated with the velocity, its orientation is adjusted so that it is most consistent with the current velocity of the particle.
 The PCD rules result in particles that smoothly flow over an object, although the particles are not guaranteed to move in the same direction.